 Your past credit history matters a lot if you are planning to apply for a credit card.
-Credit Information Bureau (India) Limited (CIBIL) reports are checked to know the credit history of before you are issued with a credit card (generally for a second credit card); this report also reflects if you have taken any education loan, personal loan, car loan, home loan, etc.
+Credit Information Bureau (India) Limited (CIBIL) reports are checked to know the credit history before you are issued with a credit card (generally for a second credit card); this report also reflects if you have taken an education loan, personal loan, car loan, home loan, etc.

 It checks the payment status of the loan taken by you; as to whether the payments are on time or delayed.
 The CIBIL report also states the latest credit score.

-It’s important for you to understand the purpose you are applying the credit card for.
+It’s important for you to understand the purpose you are applying for the credit card for.
 There are many varieties of credit cards available with different banks.